 I really must plug Afribats work here and try to encourage all of us to submit interesting records of African bats to them.
 It doesn’t take more than a couple of minutes, they will give rapid advice and – if a sighting can be verified – it will be accepted as “research grade” which is good for science and good for mammalwatching.

-Along the river at night there were enormous numbers of bats both skimming the water as well as squadrons of Straw-coloured Fruit Bats streaming high oil the river at dusk (the thermal scope helped us to pick up one feeding in a tree).
+Along the river at night there were enormous numbers of bats both skimming the water as well as squadrons of Straw-coloured Fruit Bats streaming high over the river at dusk (the thermal scope helped us to pick up one feeding in a tree).

 I saw several small fruit bats along forest trails at night but didn’t get a photo of any of them so I cannot ID them.
 A horseshoe bat was using the research station kitchen as a night roost.
 I only thought to check this building on the last night and the bat flew the coop when I disturbed and did not return so I couldn’t photograph or identify it.